S572396/ml-07-sruiz/REGRESSION_PROJECT.md

 ---

 ### Section 3.
 Feature Selection and Justification
+- 3.1 Choose features and target
-- 3.1 Choose two input features for predicting the target.
+  - Select two or more input features for predicting the target
+  - Select a target variable
-- 3.2 Justify your selection with reasoning.
+  - Justify your selection with reasoning.
+- 3.2 Define X and y
+  - Assign input features to X
+  - Assign target variable to y

 Reflection 3: Why did you choose these features?
 How might they impact predictions?

 ---

 ### Section 4.
-Train a Linear Regression Model
+Train a Model (Linear Regression)
-- 4.1 Define X (features) and y (target).
+- 4.1 Split the data into training and test sets using train_test_split (or StratifiedShuffleSplit if class imbalance is an issue).
-- 4.2 Train a Linear Regression model using Scikit-Learn.
+- 4.2 Train model using Scikit-Learn model.fit() method
-- 4.3 Report R², MAE, RMSE.
+- 4.3 Evalulate performance, for example:
+  - Regression: R^2, MAE, RMSE (RMSE has been recently updated)
+  - Classification: Accuracy, Precision, Recall, F1-score, Confusion Matrix
+  - Clustering: Inertia, Silhouette Score

 Reflection 4: How well did the model perform?
 Any surprises in the results?

 ---

 ### Section 5.
-Improve the Model: Implement Regression Pipelines
+Improve the Model or Try Alternates (Implement Pipelines)
 - 5.1 Implement Pipeline 1: Imputer → StandardScaler → Linear Regression.
 - 5.2 Implement Pipeline 2: Imputer → Polynomial Features (degree=3) → StandardScaler → Linear Regression.
-- 5.3 Compare performance of all three models.
+- 5.3 Compare performance of all models across the same performance metrics

-Reflection 5: Did polynomial features improve predictions?
+Reflection 5: Which models improved predictions or classification accuracy?
 How does scaling impact results?

 ---